-Dosage: Tachycardia - Stable - Adult (5F) Sustained narrow-complex tachycardia > 150 bpm in adults with systolic BP ≥ 100mmHg OLMC Order Only Usual adult dose is 0.25 mg/kg slow IVP over 2 minutes
+Dosage: Tachycardia - Stable - Adult (5F)

+with systolic BP ≥ 100mmHg

+Usual adult dose is 0.25 mg/kg slow IVP over 2 minutes

-How Supplied: 25 mg in 5 mL vial (5 mg/mL) (Always check concentration and dose per container at time of patient medication administration)
+How Supplied: 25 mg in 5 mL vial (5 mg/mL)

 16K - DIPHENHYDRAMINE (BENADRYL®)

 Class: Antihistamine, Anticholinergic

 Actions/Pharmacodynamics: Diphenhydramine competes for H1 - histamine receptor sites on effector cells, thus blocking histamine release.
 Histamine release creates some of the common signs and symptoms of an allergic response: pruritis (itching), mucus secretion, and capillary leaking, which contributes to the formation of urticaria (hives), erythematous skin, and mucosal edema.
 In the setting of a dystonic reaction, the balance of dopamine and choline must be changed within the brain.
 The most clinically feasible method of reversing a dystonic reaction, though inhibiting the enzyme acetylcholinesterase, is through the anti-cholinergic effect of a medication like diphenhydramine.